Been So Long

 Been So Long is a musical with music and lyrics by Arthur Darvill and book by Ché Walker.
 The musical is based on Walker's 1998 play of the same name.

-Been So Long premiered at the Young Vic on July 11, 2009 and then transferred to Traverse Theatre in Edinburgh on August 7, 2009 as part of the Edinburgh Festival.
-A live cast recording was also made of the production.
+Been So Long premiered at the Young Vic on July 11, 2009.
+It transferred to Traverse Theatre in Edinburgh on August 7, 2009 as part of the Edinburgh Festival.
+A live cast recording was made of the production at the Young Vic.